unRealAhmed/NexSphereShop-API/README.md

 ## Prerequisites

-Before running the JobsHub API, ensure you have the following prerequisites installed:
+Before running the NexSphereShop API, ensure you have the following prerequisites installed:

 - [Node.js](https://nodejs.org/)
 - [MongoDB](https://www.mongodb.com/) (with connection details configured in a .env file)